Getting started with iOS builds

 circle.keychain as part of your build setup.
 The password for this keychain is

 circle, and it is unlocked for the duration of the build.

 This keychain is also added to the Xcode search path, so any credentials stored here will be available to Xcode.

 Using your provisioning profile

-To use your provisioning profile with your CircleCI builds, you need to commit the
+To use your provisioning profile with your CircleCI builds, you need to upload the

-.mobileprovision file to your repository.
-Your provisioning profiles will automatically be added to the
+.mobileprovision file on the Project Settings > OS X Code Signing page.
+Any provisioning profiles will automatically be added to the

 circle.keychain at the start of the build.

 Although our inference will work for many cases, some teams may want to customise their build process to use custom tools or run their own scripts.
 This is done using the

 If you wish to see a more detailed guide to the format, take a look at our configuration sample.